UniversityOfBrasilia/UNB-DatabaseSystems-2015.1/README.md

 # SBD
-This repository contains codes relative to:
+This repository contains content about the course:

 University: (UNB) University Of Brasilia
 Course: Software Engineer